 The girl blinked.
 "Uh, I guess we do.
 I'll have to check with my dad first.
 He's over by the herd."
 As she spoke, she sneaked a curious glance at Lykos.
 Glaw hoped the sagging of his shoulders wasn't too obvious.
 "Old Beth here can't carry all of us though, so we'll have to walk there.
 Is that all right?"

 "Perfectly all right," Lykos said, having gotten to his feet.
 He was exaggerating his accent and he had the tattered scarf wrapped tightly around his neck, which made Glaw sigh with relief.
-"And if you wish I can tell you tales of my travels at sea, in exchange for you telling us of the animals you raise here."
+"If you wish I can tell you tales of my travels at sea, in exchange for you telling us of the animals you raise here."
 He bowed, took her hand and kissed it.
 Glaw had to choke back a snort.

 The girl's cheeks reddened and she giggled, pulling her hand away in a good-natured kind of way.
 "Don't think you'll be getting cheaper prices just because you're a charmer, sir!" she said, winking at Lykos.